• Skip to primary navigation

 There are more markers in island-provinces and one in Mindanao.
 The KM 0 in Luneta is being used as reference point for Luzon.
 Cebu’s KM 0 is in the Cebu Capitol grounds, beside the flagpole.
 The big island of Mindanao uses the KM 0 in Marawi City as the reference point for all the provinces in Mindanao.

 I really don’t know the exact location of the other KM 0 in the country.
 I am assuming that the major islands have one.
-The top 10 biggest islands of the Philippines (from largest)
+Here are some of the KM 0 markers and where they are located in the island:

 • Luzon Island – Rizal Park, Manila